polartron/midnight/index.md

 <h3>
 Project Planning
 </h3>
 I know how to use project planning tools in teams but I use post-it notes for my own projects.
 I probably know how to use the planning tools you're using, maybe even intuitively, because I've been through a lot of them.
 Jira is the biggest one.
-In realty most of project planning tools gets in the way of actual development and progress so I try to be extremely pragmatic about it and only use what helps development.
+In realty most of project planning features gets in the way of actual development so I try to be  pragmatic about it and only use features that doesn't get in the way.
 In most cases that is just a task list.
 Github Issues is great.

 <hr>
 <h2>